10 Dos and Don’ts of Getting Google Reviews for Your Funeral Home

 That said, do you have a consistent way to get new Google reviews for your funeral home?

-The easiest way is to incorporate this process into your aftercare program (like ours, where we handle everything for you).
+The easiest way is to incorporate this process into your aftercare program.

 But if you’re gathering reviews on your own, here are 10 dos and don’ts to keep in mind.